With YELLOW, it's easy to understand an offer and compare it to other offers.

 Keep in mind that these, too, are all a part of a negotiation.
 If you don't like the contingencies, you can simply reject the offer or make a counter offer.

-The offer will include the way the homebuyer will finance the home purchase.
-This is important because it can provide clues as to how long it will take to close.
+The offer will include how the homebuyer will finance the home purchase.
+This is important because it gives you an idea how long it will take to close.

 This is the date the buyer plans on closing.
-It might sound great to close quickly, but remember you must have a new place to live and time to pack.
-Ideally, this date should suit both the buyer and seller.
+Closing quickly may sound great, but remember you must have a new place to live and need time to pack.
+Ideally, the closing date should suit both the buyer and seller.